 Food safety is about how food is handled and stored to prevent food poisoning or other food-related illness.
 Approximately 11 to 13 million cases of food poisoning occur in Canada each year, so it is important to understand safe food handling practices to prevent food poisoning at the grocery store, in your kitchen, in your fridge, cupboards and freezer, and at the table.

-You can reduce the chance of food poisoning in your home by following these simple steps:
+You can reduce the chance of food poisoning in your home by following these four steps:

-- Separate: Make sure to always separate your raw foods, such as meat and eggs, from cooked foods and vegetables.
+Separate: Keep raw foods, such as meat and eggs, from cooked foods and vegetables.
 Use different cutting boards and knives to avoid contaminating other food.

 Cook: Measure the internal temperature of food while you are cooking and make sure it reached a safe temperature before eating it.
 You can check this by using a digital food thermometer and make sure all the food you prepare with chicken is at an internal temperature of at least 74°C/165°F.

 Chill: Refrigerate foods within two hours after cooking at 4°C or below.
 Do not put food that has been sitting out for a long period of time back in the fridge because bacteria will have started to grow.